ttanvirr/git-github-basics/README.md

 - create a new branch 'feature'
 - create 'feature/feature-01.txt' in the previous project directory. commit changes.
+- add/modify content of 'feature-01.txt'.
+- suppose, now we want to look at our `main` branch but don't want to commit the last changes in the `feature` branch. try to switch to `main` branch.

 ## HEAD and Detached HEAD